 The possibility of applying for settled status before completing 5 years

-In following events you EU nationals will be able to apply for a settled status without completing the 5 years residence –
+In the following events you EU nationals will be able to apply for settled status without completing the 5 years residence –

 - You have stopped working or being self-employed due to accident or illness and have lived in the UK for 2 years or married to or in a civil partnership with a British Citizen.